U.S. Ski Team racer Alice McKennis: Unbroken and undeterred

 Do I want to continue doing this?

 But she knows she still has potential.
 She wants to win World Cups again.
-She want to go back to the Olympics.
+She wants to go back to the Olympics.

 “Those are things I still want to achieve and I’m really confident I can, so I’m not ready to give up on that,” she said.
 “I’m not ready to stop that dream.”